alex2276564/PermGuard/README.md

 - [**NoMoreTNTChainCrash**](https://github.com/alex2276564/NoMoreTNTChainCrash)
   *NoMoreTNTChainCrash* is a Minecraft plugin designed to prevent server crashes and lag caused by excessive TNT explosions.
-It achieves this by removing TNT before automated chain explosions can occur, while still allowing players to manually detonate TNT as desired.
+It achieves this by ignoring TNT before automated chain explosions can occur, while still allowing players to manually detonate TNT as desired.

 > 🔍 **You can find more of my Minecraft plugins here:**